ramlaxman/Projects/README.md

 **Minimum Spanning Tree** - Create a program which takes a connected, undirected graph with weights and outputs the minimum spanning tree of the graph i.e., a subgraph that is a tree, contains all the vertices, and the sum of its weights is the least possible.

+**Optimal Path Finder** - Create a program which will take minimal distance path from delivery boy from his first customer to last one for that day.
+You can consider customer request to introduce scalability in program.

 Data Structures
 ---------